 A family’s equilibrium is tested by the unpredictable nature of a teenage son with severe autism in Deanna Jent’s drama Falling, which has returned to its place of birth — Mustard Seed Theatre in St. Louis — for a revival continuing to May 4, 2014, following an Off-Broadway run and resident productions in Los Angeles and Metro Detroit.

 The title was published by Dramatists Play Service following its 2012 New York City engagement, for which it snagged a Drama Desk Award nomination for Best New Play.
-A 2015 production in Brazil is expected.

-So, how much is “Falling” based on reality?
+So, how much is Falling based on reality?
 “Everything in this play is true,” Jent says.
 “It may not have all happened at my house, however.”

-The St. Louis playwright and educator says her goal was not an autobiographical work, nor did she want to pen a dry “issue” play about the disability that the Autism Society reports affects as many as 1.5 million Americans (and many more family members).
+The St. Louis playwright and educator says her goal was not an autobiographical work, nor did she want to pen a dry “issue” play about the disorder that the Autism Society reports affects as many as 1.5 million Americans (and many more family members).
 Jent sought to show the day-to-day experience — “one that isn’t movie-friendly” — that many families face.

 “The play is not really about autism,” Jent explains.
 “It’s about loving someone who is hard to love…”

 In Falling, a visit by his grandmother upsets the routine of 18-year-old Josh, prompting erratic behavior — including the threat of violence — that sends shockwaves through three generations of the household.
 Josh’s mom, Tami, is the center of the play, but her husband and daughter are in the trenches, too.

 Jent says that she and Tami share the same primary urge: “How can I keep my loved ones safe and happy when it seems impossible to keep them all safe and happy?”